 So there you have it: sharpness, degree of bevel, knife angle and surface preparation.
 That should be enough to introduce you to some basic cuts.
-Let's talk about how you should hold your knife thumb of your off hand will push against the back of the blade, pushing it forward.
+Let's talk about how you should hold your knife.

+I use two basic grips for most kolrosing.
+The first (B) is the grip that I use for 80 to 90 percent of my work.
+In this grip you will hold the knife upright at 90 degrees to the wood with the blade facing out away from you.Your off hand will hold the spoon with the fingers wrapping underneath and the thumb on top of the spoon.
+The thumb of your off hand will push against the back of the blade, pushing it forward.
 The second (C) will be very familiar.
 Just hold the knife like you are going to write with it like a pencil.
 The blade should face downward toward the wood.
 I use this grip less than the second, but it is handy for long straight cuts and long curves.

-I use two basic grips for most kolrosing.
-The first (B) is the grip that I use for 80 to 90 percent of my work.
-In this grip you will hold the knife upright at 90 degrees to the wood with the blade facing out away from you.
-Your off hand will hold the spoon with the fingers wrapping underneath and the thumb on top of the spoon.
-The the knife is held vertically there is little wood pushing on the sides of the blade, which makes it more prone to wobble.
+The reason I prefer it for long cuts is because I can take advantage of the drag induced on the blade.
+You see, when the knife is held vertically there is little wood pushing on the sides of the blade, which makes it more prone to wobble.
 By laying the blade down flatter into the cut you have consistent pressure on the sides.
 That pressure causes it to resist turning.
 That resistance to turning also makes it resistant to wobble, thus straighter cuts.
 The downside to this cutting technique is that it tends to be less controlled along the length of the cut.
 If your surface suddenly changes direction your blade may slip out of the wood and cut off your line.
 You can mitigate this somewhat by using your large joints -elbow and shoulder- to make the cut.
+Keeping your elbow tight against your side as you drag the knife back and anchoring your spoon holding hand on your leg can help steady things so you are less likely to slip (D).